-In fact, there are a number of potential problems which can arise when you speak to a prospective customer.
+In fact, there are a number of potential problems that can arise when you speak to a prospective customer.
 It could be a budget issue, a lack of interest, insufficient decision-making authority – the list goes on and on.

 There is a way, and it’s through a process called lead scoring.
 If you’re interested in finding out how that works, then we’ve broken down the entire process for you in this article.

 For example, assigning +25 points every time someone visits your pricing page or +50 points for anyone that converts on a C-level title.
 But since the idea of an “ideal customer” differs from business to business, the way in which leads are scored will be specific to your company.

 That being said, there are some best practices that can be followed for setting up a lead-scoring system, and some quick tips that can help you maximize the effectiveness of your lead-scoring process.

 Lead scoring, while useful, isn’t right for all businesses.